 Driving Without a Camber Kit or Proper Alignment

-It is dangerous to drive your vehicle without a camber kit or proper alignment.
+It is dangerous to drive your vehicle without a camber adjustment kit or proper suspension alignment kit.
 Not only do you have to struggle to obtain responsive steering, but you can also blow out a tire at high speeds and get into a crash.
-Therefore, adding a camber kit from Springrates.com to your performance suspension is paramount.
+Therefore, adding a camber adjustment kit from Springrates.com to your performance suspension is paramount.
 There is no sense in upgrading the suspension if you are just going to sabotage its parts.
 That being said, if you make these simple upgrades that are usually just replacement of a few bolt-on linkages, you will have awesome potential to turn your vehicle into a performance street machine.

-We stock the camber kits that are matched to your specific make and model.
+We stock the camber adjustment kits that are matched to your specific make and model.
 This means that a great deal of computer engineering went into determining how to tweak your ride for optimal performance.
 Do not fall for universal camber plate kits that adjust the camber on your strut mounts.
 These are inferior methods that can be problematic to dial into the exact settings you need.
 Buying brand and model specific applications from a retailer like Springrates.com is the only surefire way of guaranteeing a perfect fit and performance.
 Shop today or contact us with any questions.